 Your teams have confirmed it: more than 70% of the dedicated time to data analysis is invested in “data quarrels” activities.
 Cataloging simplifies data retrieval, the identification of knowers, and therefore, intelligent decision-making.

-Ensure a good control of data
+Ensure good control over data

 Misinterpreted or erroneous, enterprises expose themselves to the risk of basing their decision on incorrect information.
 Connected data catalogs permit access to always up-to-date data.
 Data users can ensure that data and their information are correct and usable.